knathanieltucker/pandas-tutorial/README.md

+# An Opinionated Guide to Pandas

-# Getting started with this tutorial
+## Getting started with this tutorial

 I made this after quite a lot of thought.
 There are a ton of pandas tutorials out there and the maintainers of pandas themselves have tutorials.
 But I think these tutorials have one of two flavors: